 General Context on 10DLC and Opt-ins

-Many clients have been asking whether 10DLC should change their approach to who they text, in particular whether organizations now need prior express permission (aka opt-in) for peer-to-peer texts sent via ThruText.
+Many clients have been asking whether 10DLC should change their approach to who they text, particularly whether organizations now need prior express permission (aka opt-in) for peer-to-peer texts sent via ThruText.
 This article provides our best current understanding of how to approach that question.

-Second, we believe that any enforcement of new 10DLC rules will be complaint-based.
+- Second, we believe that any enforcement of the new 10DLC rules will be complaint-based.
 It is our understanding that carriers have no way to monitor 10DLC texts for opt-in.
-But they can and will take notice when a texting campaign results in a lot of complaints, or "unwanted" messages.
+But they can and will notice when a texting campaign results in many complaints or "unwanted" messages.
 So the most important thing GetThru clients can do is to avoid texting behavior that is likely to generate complaints.
-That means not texting people who are highly unlikely to be receptive to your message, and not over-texting your supporters.
+That means not texting people who are highly unlikely to be receptive to your message and not over-texting your supporters.